voxsim/knowledge/web/css/questions.md

 - Resetting: Remove all the native styles provided by browsers
 - Normalizing: Make the browser styles consistent

-#### Describe Floats and how they work.

-There are `left`, `right` and `none` for `float`.
-Each value indicates how an element should float.
-When `float` is set, each element will get out of its normal flow and will be shifted to the specified direction, until it gets its container or another floated element.
-Float affects not only  the target element, but also its children.

 #### Describe z-index and how stacking context is formed.

 The z-index property specifies the stack order of an element, an element with greater stack order is always in front of an element with a lower stack order.
 Say two DIVs with the same parent, higher z-index will be displayed.
 It will inherit the z-index property of the parent.
 Z-index only works on positioned elements (position:absolute, position:relative, or position:fixed).
 Value can be negative.